“Money Over Morals”: Fans Irate as Travis Kelce Makes More From Pfizer Than His 2025 NFL Salary

 Let’s not beat around the bush.
 Vaccines have been a controversial and political topic ever since COVID-19.
-When Pfizer released its version, there was relief, but also backlash from anti-vax believers who denounced the product.
+When Pfizer released its version of the vaccine, there was relief, but also backlash from anti-vax believers who denounced the product.
 Despite the criticism, the company pushed forward with nationwide distribution, and COVID case numbers dropped significantly as a result.

 TRENDING: #Chiefs tight end Travis Kelce got paid more money from Pfizer than his entire #NFL salary this season.